larsrh/website/topics/crdt/04-combinators.md

 const alternativeSetLattice = lattices.map(lattices.void);
 ```

-This weird `lattices.void` instance is what the mathematicians call _trivial_, because it only deals with exactly one value: `undefined`.
+This weird `lattices.void` instance is what the mathematicians call _trivial_ because it only deals with exactly one value: `undefined`.
 You can only call `join` on `undefined` and the result is `undefined` again.
 But that's exactly what we want here.